-Episcopal Collegiate School students are the recipients of some of the most competitive and sough-after college merit scholarships in the country.
-In the Class of 2015-16, Episcopal Collegiate had more students per capita receive University of Arkansas Honors College Fellowships than any other school in the state.
-In a class of 55, 2015-16 graduates were offered more than $7.5 million in scholarships from 30 schools in 18 states.
-In the Class of 2014-15, students were awarded the Jefferson Scholarship at the University of Virginia, the Morehead-Cain Scholarship at the University of North Carolina at Chapel Hill, the Cornelius Vanderbilt Scholarship at Vanderbilt University, the Hunt Leadership Scholarship at Southern Methodist University, and the Bodenhamer Fellowship at the University of Arkansas.
-Only six Bodenhamer Fellowships are awarded in a incoming freshman class of 5,300.
+Episcopal Collegiate School students are the recipients of some of the most competitive and sought-after college merit scholarships in the country.
+The class of 2022 received more than $7.1 million dollars in scholarships.
+Notable scholarships won by our students in the last 10 years include the Jefferson Scholarship at the University of Virginia, the Morehead-Cain Scholarship at the University of North Carolina at Chapel Hill, the Cornelius Vanderbilt Scholarship at Vanderbilt University, the Hunt Leadership Scholarship at Southern Methodist University, and the Bodenhamer Fellowship at the University of Arkansas.

-We offer 12 sports including baseball, basketball, cheerleading, cross country, football, golf, soccer, softball, tennis, track, volleyball, wrestling, and rowing.
+We offer 14 sports including baseball, basketball, cheerleading, cross country, eSports, football, golf, soccer, softball, tennis, track, volleyball, wrestling, and rowing.
 We also offer club lacrosse for both girls and boys.
-65% of students in grades 3-6 participate in PSL athletics and more than 80% of students in grades 6-12 compete in at least one sport.
-Episcopal Collegiate School has a "no cut" policy so that every student athlete can find a place to display their talents.
-Episcopal Collegiate sports teams are competitive and have been awarded 26 team state championships since 2003.
+65% of students in grades 3-6 participate in PSL athletics and more than 80% of students in grades 7-12 compete in at least one sport.
+Episcopal Collegiate sports teams are competitive and have been awarded 44 team state championships since 2003.
 Episcopal Collegiate participates in the Arkansas Activities Association.

 FINE AND PERFORMING ARTS

-Students have the opportunity to explore their creative side through drama, visual and mixed media arts, broadcast journalism, choral music, string orchestra, and percussion.
+Students have the opportunity to explore their creative side through theatre arts, visual and mixed media arts, video production, choral music, string orchestra, and percussion.
 All students, regardless of background or ability, enjoy the arts at Episcopal Collegiate.
 For the 2022-2023 school year, 85% of students in grades 7 and 8 participate in the Fine Arts, and 68% of students in grades 9 through 12 participate in the Fine Arts.
 All students in grade 6 will experience a nine-week course in Instrumental Music, Choral Music, Theatre Arts, and Visual Arts.

 In the summer, young students can enjoy Episcopal's day camp, which is also open to the community.
-All students have the opportunity to enjoy enrichment classes and workshops in academics, creative arts, technology, and sports through Episcopal's Summer Daze Program.
+All students have the opportunity to enjoy enrichment classes and workshops in academics, creative arts, technology, and sports.
+Explore Summer at the E here.

 Southwestern Association of Episcopal Schools